Shardbyte/shard-docs/docs/guides/virtualization/oracle-virtualbox.md

 </figure>

 !!! note
-    After clicking on the "Downloads" section, you'll be taken to a page where you can choose the version of VirtualBox that's suitable for your operating system (Windows, macOS, Linux, etc.).
+    After clicking on the **Downloads** section, you'll be taken to a page where you can choose the version of VirtualBox that's suitable for your operating system (Windows, macOS, Linux, etc.).
 Follow these steps:

 ##### **Choose Download Version:**
   - Click on the version that matches your host operating system.
 For example, if you're using Windows, click on the Windows version.